bigbrush/yii2-cmf/docs/themes.md

 # Themes

+Big Cms adds dynamic functionality to [Yii2 themes](http://www.yiiframework.com/doc-2.0/guide-output-theming.html) by providing `include statements`.
+In Big Cms a theme is the foundation for any application (for backend and frontend).

+## Include statements <span id="include-statements"></span>

-Include statements can be added within a theme.
+Include statements should be added to a layout file of a theme.
 Each include statement is a placeholder for a block position.
 A block position can contain multiple blocks.

 To add a block position to a theme add the following:

 ```
 <big:block position="sidebar" />
 ```

 This adds the "sidebar" position to the theme.
 Blocks assigned to this position will be rendered by Big Cms right before Yii renders the page.

-## Templates - assigning blocks to positions
+## Assigning blocks to positions <span id="templates-assigning-blocks"></span>

 In the backend of Big Cms navigate to "Templates" using the main menu.
 Here you can manage and create templates.
 It enables you to select a specific layout for each template and assign blocks to positions by drag and drop.

-## Using a template
+## Using a template <span id="using-a-template"></span>

 In the backend of Big Cms navigate to "Content->Pages" using the main menu.
-Select or crete a page and select your template from the "Templates" drop down list.
+Select or create a page and select your template from the "Templates" drop down list.
+This page will now be rendered with the template your select.
+Any page can have their own customized template.

-## Determining if a position is active
+## Determining if a position is active <span id="is-position-active"></span>

-You can determine whether a position is active in the active template like so (example uses Bootstrap to illustrate):
+You can determine whether a position is active like so (example uses Bootstrap classes to illustrate):

 ~~~php
 <?php if (Yii::$app->big->isPositionActive('sidebar')) : ?>